mjunior447/nlw_pocket_react_native/README.md

 # Nearby app!

+Find a great place have a meal Nearby.
+Use your phone's map to find stores in your area, redeem coupons with your camera for discount.

+*Project made for learning purposes only*.

 ## Project made with React Native for Rocketseat's Next Level Week Pocket

 ### Core technologies used in the Frontend: